vobst/dirtypipe/lkd_dirtypipe_files.dir/post.md

 However, write()'ing to a pipe is not the only way fill it...

 ## 'Writing & reading a pipe' | Concept: Ring buffer, merging, releasing
+Text: file operations - writes that create new anon page (flag init) - wites that merge - reads that emply a page (no deinit) Kernel source: pipe inode file operations - pipe_write - pipe_read - anon_buf_release
+Debugging: evolution of struct pipe_buffer

 ## 'Splicing to a pipe' | Concept: zero copy
+Text: why splice is efficient
+Kernel source: copy_page_to_iter_pipe
+Debugging: show that indeed pipe_buffer and address_space refer to the same stuct page, show that flags are still set from earlier (we reuse the buffer)

 ### Userland
 A process can ask for a filedescriptor for a particular file using the 'sys_open' systemcall (rax: 2, rdi: char *filename, rsi: int flags, rdx: int mode).
 If the process wishes to fill the file (or a part of it) into a pipe there are different possibilities.
 It could read() the data into a buffer in it's memory (or mmap() the file) and then write() it to the pipe.
 However, this is as inefficient as it sounds (the user-kernel boundary has to be chrossed three times, I guess the latter is still better than the former).
 To make this whole operation more efficient there exists the 'sys_splice' systemcall (rax: 275, rdi: int fd_in, rsi: loff_t *off_in, rdx: int fd_out, r10: loff_t *off_out, r8: size_t len, r9: uint flags).
 It eliminates the need to make the data from the file available in the process' virtual address space by asking the kernel to move it directly between the filedescriptors of the file and the pipe, thus reducing the cost of the operation by one.
 But what is the kernel actually doing?